OpenBCI/Documentation/website/docs/AddOns/Headwear/Gelfree_Electrode_Cap_Tutorial.md

 Product Page and review this guide in its entirety before starting.

-You can pair the the Gelfree Electrode Cap with the OpenBCI [CytonDaisy 16-channel Biosensing Board](https://shop.openbci.com/collections/frontpage/products/cyton-daisy-biosensing-boards-16-channel) or a standard bioamplifier of your choice. **No gel is required to use this cap!**
+You can pair the the Gelfree Electrode Cap with the OpenBCI [CytonDaisy 16-channel Biosensing Board](https://shop.openbci.com/collections/frontpage/products/cyton-daisy-biosensing-boards-16-channel) or a standard bioamplifier of your choice.

-This [cap kit](https://shop.openbci.com/products/gelfree-bci-cap-kit) contains: cap with adjustable chinstrap labelled Ag-AgCl electrodes/cables measuring utensils/plastic beaker for saline conductive solution Hydro-link conductive inserts cotton swabs for scalp preparation towel for clean-up
+This [cap kit](https://shop.openbci.com/products/gelfree-bci-cap-kit) contains:
+- cap with adjustable chinstrap
+- labelled Ag-AgCl electrodes/cables
+- measuring utensils/plastic beaker for saline conductive solution
+- Hydro-link conductive inserts
+- cotton swabs for scalp preparation
+- towel for clean-up

 :::info
 The [touchproof adapter cable](https://shop.openbci.com/collections/frontpage/products/touch-proof-electrode-cable-adapter?variant=31007211715) is necessary to pair this cap with the OpenBCI [CytonDaisy](https://shop.openbci.com/collections/frontpage/products/cyton-daisy-biosensing-boards-16-channel).